alahiff/influxdb-grafana-on-gke/README.md

 2016/12/02 22:51:10 I!
 Output [influxdb] buffer fullness: 28 / 10000 metrics.
 Total gathered metrics: 28.
 Total dropped metrics: 0.
 2016/12/02 22:51:10 I!
 Output [influxdb] wrote batch of 28 metrics in 8.803928ms
 ```
-Try increasing the size of the cluster:
+Try increasing the size of the cluster, this example from 3 to 4:
 ```
 $ gcloud container clusters resize cluster-1 --size 4
 ```